DEV-TINO/Maeum/README.md

 #### Commit Type

-- feat: a commit with a new feature
+- `feat`: a commit with a new feature
-- fix: a commit with a bug fix
+- `fix`: a commit with a bug fix
-- refactor: a commit rewriting / restructure codebase, probably for clean code or performance improvement
+- `refactor`: a commit rewriting / restructure codebase, probably for clean code or performance improvement
-- style: a commit that changes formatting of codebase, not changing its functions (white-space, missing semi-colons, etc)
+- `style`: a commit that changes formatting of codebase, not changing its functions (white-space, missing semi-colons, etc)
-- test: a commit with test codes
+- `test`: a commit with test codes
-- docs: a commit with documentation
+- `docs`: a commit with documentation
-- build: a commit with infrastructure, deployment, building, etc
+- `build`: a commit with infrastructure, deployment, building, etc
-- chore: a miscellaneous commit (none of above)
+- `chore`: a miscellaneous commit (none of above)

 ### Github Pull Reqeust Convention